matz-e/bike2cern/README.md

     bike2cern --dry-run 2017-01-01 2017-07-01

-Remove `--dry-run` to actually do the sync.  **Use at your own risk, syncing too much will require manual deletion!**
+Remove `--dry-run` to actually do the sync.  **Use at your own risk, syncing too much will require manual deletion!**  The python Sharepoint library currenty does not return a list of calendar items currently, hence the need to specify sync dates.